You Should Never be the One to Clean Up a Dead Body

 If you discovered the body in a public location, then your involvement ends at this point.
 Unfortunately, if the body was discovered in your home or on a property that you own, you may be required to clean up the crime scene.

-You should never be the one to External link opens in new tab or windowclean up a dead body.
+You should never be the one to clean up a dead body.
 The process needs to be carefully done by licensed professionals in order to mitigate the risk of exposure to biohazards like bloodborne pathogens.

 Take Care of Your Mental Health